google/orbax/docs/checkpoint.md

     (e.g. jnp.bfloat16 is not compatible with np.ndarray).

-`RestoreArgs` is overridden by `ArrayRestoreArgs`, which should be used when restoring a paramemter as a sharded array.
+`RestoreArgs` is overridden by `ArrayRestoreArgs`, which should be used when restoring a parameter as a sharded array.
 This class includes additional
 parameters:

 *   `mesh`: the device mesh that the array should be restored with.
 Cannot be